 Pre-match of a Belgium-Portugal in June 2007.

-Concrete and sheet metal.
-Indeed, this is not a theater.
+Concrete and metal, some will regret...
+Indeed, this is not a theatre.

-Is it the last years of a nearly century-old stadium ?
+Are these the last years of an almost century-old stadium ?

 This stadium is used daily.
-What will happen to its users in case of demolition ?
+What will happen to its users in the event of demolition ?

 In memoriam.
-That this place be kept in respect of the victims.
+May this place be preserved with respect for the victims.

 Soyez le premier & devenez quelqu’un de bien • Be the first & become a good person